 ” Guaras En Libertad La Belleza Regresa” (Parrots in Freedom Beauty Returns) is a conservation project begun in 2011.
-The Copan Maya Foundation has funded the educational component of this project in its entirety benefiting over 5000 school children throughout the Copan Valley.
+The Copan Maya Foundation has funded the educational component of this project in its entirety benefiting over 6000 school children throughout the Copan Valley.
 Fifty six schools received the conservation education about the importance of protecting the Scarlet Macaw which is also the national bird of Honduras.
-The nine educational modules (available at this time only in Spanish) are available in PDF form through this website and are free.
+The nine educational modules (Spanish) are available in PDF form through this website and are free.
 This project has attracted worldwide attention.

 Proyecto Maya is a cultural education program existing in the Copan Valley for over ten years, The program was partially funded by the Copan Maya Foundation in 2013.
 In 2014 Copan Maya Foundation fully funded the program which included the distribution of individual workbooks to over 500 students.
 The Copan Maya Foundation provided funding for editing and printing of these workbooks as well as the funding for an educational steward and teacher’s aide to facilitate the teaching in the schools and ensure information was being disseminated properly.
 For schools unable to participate the Copan Maya Foundation donated copies of the workbooks to each school library.

 Renovation and addition of eleven new exhibits at the Casa K’inich Children’s Museum was finished in 2012.
-Casa K’inich is celebrating it’s twelfth anniversary in February, 2014.
+Casa K’inich is celebrating it’s sixteenth anniversary in February, 2018.

 Scanning of Eccentric Flints which were originally discovered in the Rosalila Temple over 20 years ago.
 New technology has peaked new interest in past projects and the Copan Maya Foundation funded this important project.